Anomalous bunching of nearly indistinguishable bosons: Perturbations to indistinguishable bosons

-In order to perform a second order expansion we will assume that the perturbation is performed in an orthogonal direction with respect to the initial internal wavefunction $\ket{\phi_0}$ in Eq.~\eqref{eq:perturbed_bosonic_state}, i.e. $\braket{\eta_i}{\phi_0}= 0, \forall i \in \{1,...,n\}$.
-This simplifies the analysis and it is sufficient to connect the variation of the multimode bunching probability to the statement of Conjecture M\ref{conj:bapatSunder 2}.
-Using this assumption, the normalization factor is simplified to $\alpha_{i}=\frac{1}{\sqrt{1+\epsilon^{2} |v_{i}|^{2}}}$ and the perturbed Gram matrix can be written as
+This simplifies the analysis and is actually sufficient to connect the variation of the multimode bunching probability to Conjecture M\ref{conj:bapatSunder 2}.
+Using this assumption, the perturbed distinguishability matrix can be written as